When to Seek Professional Help for AI Anxiety

 Will a therapist understand AI anxiety, or will they think I'm overreacting?

 Therapists are trained to work with the anxiety mechanisms, not just the triggers.
 A good therapist doesn't need to be an AI expert — they need to understand anxiety, catastrophizing, uncertainty intolerance, and adjustment difficulties.
-These are well-established clinical concepts.
-That said, if a therapist dismisses your concerns, find a different one.
+If a therapist dismisses your concerns, find a different one.
 Dismissal is a red flag about the therapist, not about your problem.

 How long does therapy for AI anxiety typically take?